Kitten Season’s Around the Corner — Learn How to Trap Feral Cats

 Stop It Now

 The situation may be out of control, but the solution isn’t out of reach, according to Bulverde resident Jenny Burgess, founder of Animal Rescue Connections (.org) in Bulverde.

 “The biggest thing people need to understand is that this is a community problem and it has to be solved by the community,” she says.
 “Our little band of volunteers is not going to hack it.
 People need support, and they need to know there are resources available that are affordable.
 It is not hard at all.
 But the questions that people ask stop them from going ahead and doing anything.”

 “Letting nature take its course leads to misery for the cat,” she says.
 “If kittens all survive, there’s a tragedy to that.
 Most of these kittens are born to die.
 Is that really what we should be allowing?
 They’re fodder for coyotes, hawks, disease and fire ants.
 And it’s not just kittens.
 Adult male cats are programmed to fight each other.
 They have horrific fights, deep wounds and so on.
 The females are destined to be either set upon by males, and they’re probably undernourished and fighting to feed their kittens while fighting off males who want to get at their kittens and kill them.”

-The best, and most-humane solution for both cats and humans is to trap the felines, vet them, and return or set them loose again in the communities they came from, she says.
+The best, and most-humane solution for both cats and humans is to trap the felines, vet them, and return or set them loose again in the communities they came from, Burgess said.

 Burgess learned the hard way.
-The graphic designer founded a wildly successful TNR cat-rescue program in San Antonio in 2004 after she and a neighbor tried to catch stray cats and find homes for them.
+The graphic designer is one of four people who founded a wildly successful TNR cat-rescue program in San Antonio in 2004 after she and a neighbor tried to catch stray cats and find homes for them.